-- 1. Place wheel chocks in front of and behind the rear wheels. - 2.
-Place the jack under the front-center of the car just behind the bumper. - 3.
+- 1. Place wheel chocks in front of and behind the rear wheels. - Place the jack under the front-center of the car just behind the bumper. - 3.
 Raise the vehicle with jack and position the jack stands under the frame where the instrument panel support is attached to the frame. - 4.
-Lower the jack and test the stability of the vehicle on the jack stands.
+Lower the jack and test the stability of the vehicle on the jack stands. - 5.
+The jack may be left under the front-center of the frame while the front end of the vehicle is on the jack stands.